kyoro1/image_analysis_with_automl_in_azure/README.md

 # a.
 Overview
 This repository provides sample codes, which enable you to learn how to use auto-ml image classification (multi-label) under Azure ML environment.

 # b.
 Prerequisites:
-- System requirements
 - Azure subscription, and its Azure ML workspace
 - Image files to be used
-- Manual operations
-    -

 # c.
 How to use
 ## c.1 Azure environment, and AML Workspace